(This is the introduction to Shana Brown (Yakama)’s curriculum, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

 The unit elevates local tribal literature, experience, and oral history to mentor text status, worthy of the rigor that the Common Core requires.
 One cannot merely dismiss the literature with a patronizing pat on the head as the “nice little folklore of a once proud people.”
 The literary and informational merits of the selections stand on their own.

-Episode 2 delves into narrative nonfiction and students practice the skill of comparing traditions, jobs, practices, and views of people living in the 1950s to today, as well as Indian and non-Indian values.
+Lesson Plan 2 delves into narrative nonfiction and students practice the skill of comparing traditions, jobs, practices, and views of people living in the 1950s to today, as well as Indian and non-Indian values.
 This episode is important early on, because it also tackles issues as complex as “what to call a Native American?” to why Indian costumes can be offensive to many tribal people.

-Episode 3 continues how to tackle complex text and, most importantly, how to infer bias with the differing points of view of tribal people and Lewis and Clark’s description of the landscape and Celilo Falls, what they called “The Great Mart.”
+Lesson Plan 3 continues how to tackle complex text and, most importantly, how to infer bias with the differing points of view of tribal people and Lewis and Clark’s description of the landscape and Celilo Falls, what they called “The Great Mart.”
 Group research into community places begins.
 They develop their own essential questions about their communities.

-Finally, Episode 5 allows student research teams the time required to determine how they will display their findings and the answers to their essential questions.
+Finally, Lesson Plan 5 allows student research teams the time required to determine how they will display their findings and the answers to their essential questions.
 I leave it to the teacher to determine how best to exhibit the students’ discoveries: a school-wide “museum exhibit,” a classroom gallery walk, or small group presentations.
 Though I have never quite been courageous enough to undertake a community gathering, it seems to make the most sense.
 To that end, I provide my best guidance on how to undertake such an event.

 A word about Independent Reading: The text choices for independent reading come from your classroom collection of local history resources.
 Students use these texts to practice skills learned in class from your Celilo mentor and to read aloud texts.